-The predicted typhoon track, MSW and MSLP from CNTL, ExpVr, and ExpGV are plotted in Fig. 12 together with the best track data for the 12-hour forecast period from 0600 UTC to 1800 UTC 10 August 2006.
-Fig. 12a shows the predicted and observed tracks, while Fig. 12b shows the track errors (in km) at each forecast hour.
-In CNTL, the predicted typhoon track has a northwestward bias (Fig. 12a), resulting in a 12-hour mean error of about 36 km (Fig. 12b).
-In comparison, the 12-hour mean track error is reduced to 21 and 23 km in ExpVr and ExpGV (Fig. 12b), respectively.
-In the first 4 hours of forecast, ExpGV shows the closest track to observations, presumably due to its best analysis of the initial storm structure and location as indicated in Fig. 5.
+Figure 12(b) shows the track errors (in km) at each forecast hour.
+In CNTL and CNTL00, the predicted typhoon tracks have a similarly northwestward bias (Figure 12(a)), resulting in a 12-hour mean error of about 36 km and 39 km (Figure 12(b)), respectively.
+In comparison, the 12-hour mean track error is reduced to 21 and 23 km in ExpVr and ExpGV (Figure 12(b)), respectively.
+In the first 4 hours of forecast, ExpGV shows the closest track to observations, presumably due to its best analysis of the initial storm structure and location, as indicated in Figure 5.
 After that time, the track error of ExpVr becomes the smallest among the three experiments.
 Such a switch in relative predicted track errors between ExpGV and ExpVr can be explained from their initial difference.
-As shown in Fig. 5, there is a southward deviation of the vortex center in the initial field of ExpVr, which happens to offset the northward deviation of track during later forecasts, considering both ExpGV and ExpVr have a tendency of northward track forecast bias.
-Apparently, even though the radar data assimilated in this study cannot influence the large-scale environment, the assimilation of either $V{GBVTD}$ or $V_r$ data does have a positive impact on the track forecasts, mainly through initializing a vortex with more realistic intensity and structure.
+As shown in Figure 5, there is a southward deviation of the vortex centre in the initial field of ExpVr, which happens to offset the northward deviation of the track during later forecasts, considering both ExpGV and ExpVr have a tendency to northward track forecast bias.
+Apparently, even though the radar data assimilated in this study cannot influence the large-scale environment, the assimilation of either $V{\text{GBVTD}}$ or $V{\text{r}}$ data does have a positive impact on the track forecasts, mainly through initializing a vortex with more realistic intensity and structure.
 Fovell et al. (2009) showed that the structure differences in simulated TCs can influence their motion within the same large-scale environment.
 The 'beta gyre' effect was quoted as the primary mechanism.

-The best-track MSLP and MSW and those predicted by CNTL, ExpVr and ExpGV are plotted in Fig. 12c and Fig. 12d, respectively.
-Clearly, CNTL significantly under-predicts the intensity in terms of both MSLP and MSW, mainly due to a weaker intensity in the initial condition.
+The best-track MSLP and MSW and those predicted by CNTL, CNTL00, ExpVr and ExpGV are plotted in Figure 12(c) and (d), respectively.
+Clearly, both CNTL and CNTL00 significantly under-predict the intensity in terms of both MSLP and MSW, mainly due to a weaker intensity in the initial condition.
 The radar-assimilating experiments show a notable improvement in intensity forecast.
-ExpGV shows an even better intensity forecast than ExpVr in terms of MSLP (Fig. 12c) while the MSW is about the same in the final analyses and forecasts between the two experiments (Fig. 12d).
+ExpGV shows an even better intensity forecast than ExpVr in terms of MSLP (Figure 12(c)) while the MSW is about the same in the final analyses and forecasts between the two experiments (Figure 12(d)).
 This again suggests that the assimilation of $V{GBVTD}$ data is more effective in improving the intensity of the overall vortex.

 It is noted that the differences in MSLP among all assimilation experiments are largest at the initial time.
-By 8 h, the difference between ExpGV and ExpVr becomes rather small (although their MSLPs are still significantly lower than that of CNTL).
-This can be attributed to the rapid filling of Typhoon Saomai after landfall.
+By 8 hours, the difference between ExpGV and ExpVr becomes rather small (although their MSLPs are still significantly lower than that of CNTL).
+This can be attributed to the rapid filling of typhoon Saomai after landfall.
 As low-pressure anomaly decreases in all experiments, the MSLP differences also decrease.
-Similar trend was found in a landfalling hurricane Ike (Zhao and Xue 2009).
-The intensity in terms of MSW shows similar weakening trend, but the MSW in ExpVr decreases more slowly, particularly between 4 ~7 hours (Fig. 12d).
+A similar trend was found in the landfalling Hurricane Ike (Zhao and Xue, 2009).
+The intensity in terms of MSW shows a similar weakening trend, but the MSW in ExpVr decreases more slowly, particularly between 4 and 7 hours (Figure 12(d)).
 This can be attributed to the time lag in storm landfall in ExpVr compared to other experiments, which somewhat delays the vortex filling.